theanuraggupta/Simple-Contact-List-Form-With-Controls-Being-Fetched-Dynamically-From-JSON-Using-AngularJs/README.md

 # ContactList
-A simple form with proper design to add, update, edit and delete contact list having First Name, Last Name, Mobile Number, Email Idas fields
+A simple form with proper design to add, update, edit and delete contact list having First Name, Last Name, Mobile Number, Email Idas fields.

+Validation for Phone number and Email Id as well as checking for their duplicacy.

 # Development Run
 Just open ContactList.html in any browser